What is the Alpha-1 Foundation?

-John W. Walsh, Founder and Chief Visionary Officer, Biographyplus
+John W. Walsh, Co-founder, Biographyplus

-Walsh’s leadership and passion have helped to shape the Alpha-1 Foundation into a successful organization.
+Walsh’s leadership and passion helped to shape the Alpha-1 Foundation into a successful organization.
 The Foundation has established a broad range of activities and programs including the Alpha-1 Research Registry, the Alpha-1 DNA & Tissue Bank, the Alpha-1 Research Network, International Scientific Conferences, and the Gordon L. Snider Critical Issues Workshop Series.

-Walsh is also co-founder of AlphaNet, a not-for-profit disease management services company providing comprehensive care exclusively for people with Alpha-1.
+Walsh was also co-founder of AlphaNet, a not-for-profit disease management services company providing comprehensive care exclusively for people with Alpha-1.
 AlphaNet provides healthcare services to more than 6,000 Alphas in all 50 states, Puerto Rico and the Virgin Islands.
 All excess revenues over expenses generated by AlphaNet are donated to the Alpha-1 Foundation to support the research mission.
 AlphaNet has so far contributed more than $50 million to the Alpha-1 Foundation.

 Walsh was a member of the Alpha-1 Antitrypsin Deficiency Task Force that in 2003 published the American Thoracic Society/European Respiratory Society Statement: Standards for the Diagnosis and Management of Individuals with Alpha-1 Antitrypsin Deficiency.
 In 2002 he was awarded the the Commissioner’s Special Citation, the FDA’s highest recognition for his “pioneering collaboration in orphan drug development,” and received the University of Florida’s Distinguished Achievement Award for “his many years of outstanding and distinguished contributions to humanity, the medical profession, the nation, state, community and the University of Florida.”
 He was awarded the Health Foundation of South Florida’s 2005 Concern Award along with a monetary grant to the Alpha-1 Foundation.
 Walsh also received the Claude Pepper Memorial Award for Healthcare for his outstanding achievements and contributions to the healthcare industry; the 2006 Dr. Charles H. Hudson Award for Cardiopulmonary Public Health by the American Respiratory Care Foundation; and the American Thoracic Society’s 2008 Public Service Award, plus a Presidential Commendation from the Society’s president.
 In 2012, he was inducted into the COPD Hall of Fame at an awards ceremony in the United Kingdom.